RTBHOUSE/here-be-pythons/README.md

 ## The Content

-You may find the proper content for Here-Be-Pythons! graciously hosted on [Read the Docs](https://here-be-pythons.readthedocs.io).
+You may find [Here-Be-Pythons!](https://here-be-pythons.readthedocs.io) content graciously hosted on [Read the Docs](https://readthedocs.org/).

+## Contribution Guide

++ After cloning the repo, install dev dependencies by calling `pipenv install --dev`.

++ There are two Invoke tasks that are helpful during development:

+    + `docs.build` - build Sphinx HTML docs and save them in `$PROJECT_ROOT/docs/build/html/`.

+    + `docs.develop` - build Sphinx HTML docs and open them in the browser with hot reloading.

++ Once you are good-to-go, propose your changes via a [Pull Request](https://github.com/RTBHOUSE/big-bang-py/compare).

+    + Before you make a PR, remember to build the docs and manually review if Here-Be-Pythons! still renders correctly!